joseigbv/dfs3/README.md

 ## System Events

+Events are published to IOTA and notified via MQTT.

 - `node_registered`: New node joined the network.
 Includes metadata such as public key, alias, total storage, and software version.
 - `node_status`: Periodic heartbeat from the node, containing dynamic information like uptime, available space, and IP address.
 - `file_created`: New file made available in the system.
 Includes metadata, replication strategy, and fragment assignment.